-Medical Premium Expenses means insurance premiums paid by an Eligible Union Retiree for coverage under an individual or group health care insurance policy or plan for the Eligible Union Retiree, his/her Spouse and his/her Family Members .
+Medical Premium Expenses means insurance premiums paid by an Eligible Union Retiree for coverage under an individual or group health care insurance policy or plan for the Eligible Union Retiree and his/her Spouse.
 For purposes of this Program, Medical Premium Expenses include premiums for medical and prescription drug coverage, and exclude premiums for dental and vision coverage.